intel/llvm/sycl/doc/syclcompat/README.md

 Experimental support for masked versions of `select_from_sub_group`, `shift_sub_group_left`, `shift_sub_group_right` and `permute_sub_group_by_xor` is
-provided only for SPIRV devices.
+provided only for SPIRV or cuda devices.

 ```c++
 namespace syclcompat {